Rosh-yadav/interview/internal_nice_interview.md

 ## 7 ❓ “What is Code Smell?”
 Code smell refers to maintainability issues in the code, like complex methods, duplicate code, or poor naming conventions.

+## 8. “What is the difference between a Vulnerability and a Threat?”
+Yes, vulnerability and threat are related but different concepts in security.

+A vulnerability is a weakness or flaw in the system, application, or configuration that could be exploited.
+For example, hardcoded credentials, outdated libraries, or open ports.

+A threat is a potential risk or actor that can exploit that vulnerability to cause harm.
+For example, a hacker, malware, or unauthorized access attempt.

+So, in simple terms:
+- Vulnerability = weakness
+- Threat = something that can exploit that weakness

+For example, if an application has a SQL injection flaw, that is a vulnerability.
+A hacker trying to exploit that flaw is the threat.

+## 🔥 Real DevOps Example
+Hardcoded AWS keys → Vulnerability
+Someone using them to access your infra → Threat

+## 9. “If a pipeline takes 30 minutes, how will you reduce the time?”

+Yes, if a pipeline is taking around 30 minutes, I would first analyze which stages are consuming the most time and then optimize accordingly.

+One key approach is parallelization.
+Independent stages like testing, linting, and security scans can be run in parallel instead of sequentially.

+Second, I would implement caching.
+For example, caching dependencies, Docker layers, or build artifacts so that repeated builds don’t download or rebuild everything again.

+Third, I would optimize the build process.
+This includes using smaller base images, multi-stage Docker builds, and avoiding unnecessary steps.

+Fourth, I would reduce redundant steps by triggering pipelines only when relevant changes occur, such as running Terraform pipelines only when infrastructure code changes.

+We can also use incremental builds or reuse previously built artifacts wherever possible.

+Additionally, I would ensure efficient infrastructure by using faster runners or scaling runners dynamically.

+Overall, by combining parallel execution, caching, and optimizing build steps, we can significantly reduce pipeline execution time.